 Thanks to the spot metering mode, you can determine the exposure in the key tone.
-In other words, the area of the scene where you want to know what kind of light you have and what settings picture you need to expose your picture correctly.
+In other words, the area of the scene where you want to know what kind of light you have and what settings you need to expose your picture correctly.

 Don't worry if you need to take several test shots before you get what you're looking for.
 That's why you got to the location in advance! ;)

-If you need the polarizer to work on your composition, mount it now and rotate it until you get the effect you're looking for.
+If you need the polarizer to work on your composition, mount it on now and rotate it until you get the effect you're looking for.